nikitabrazhnik/flask2/readme.md

 * Store user and static data in SQL and NoSQL databases and use this data to power your web applications
 * Create a good user experience by combining HTML, CSS, and JavaScript
-* Harness the convenience of freely available APIs, including OpenWeatherMap, Open Exchange Rates, and bitly
+* Harness theh convenience of freely available APIs, including OpenWeatherMap, Open Exchange Rates, and bitly
 * Extend your applications to build advanced functionality, such as a user account control system using Flask-Login